rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

 ![dev-pipeline-view](../images/exercise2/dev-pipeline-view.png)

 <p class="tip">
-    NOTE - The pipeline may fail on the first run.
+    <b>NOTE</b> - The pipeline may fail on the first run.
 In such cases, re-run the pipeline once more and the three stages will run successfully and show three green cards.
 </p>

 9. To check the deployment in OpenShift; open the web console and go to your `dev` namespace.
 You should see the deployment was successful; hit the URL to open the app and play with the deployed.